mercush/lm-score/BENCHMARK.md

 # Experimental design
 We use the 30 rows from the `company.db` database as a benchmark.
 The database has 3 tables "EMAILS", "INVOICES", and "SALES_LEADS".
 Each table has 10 rows.
 Each set of 5 rows is assigned a question that is asked in the `LM_SCORE` function.

 Scoring is based on the reasonability of answers.
-I evaluated each table in the database myself and with an LM-as-judge (GPT-5 via the API).
+I evaluated `LM_SCORE` output myself and with an LM-as-judge (GPT-5 via the API).

 Results below are based on just a single run of the dataset.
 Consequently, the standard error does not factor in the variance of the LM's outputs when being made the same query multiple times.
 ## Head of email table in database